hashicorp/terraform-cdk/website/docs/cdktf/test/unit-tests.html.md

 You can produce invalid Terraform configuration if you are using escape hatches in your CDK for Terraform application.
 You may use an escape hatch when setting up a [remote backend](/docs/cdktf/concepts/remote-backends.html) or when [overriding resource attributes](/docs/cdktf/concepts/providers-and-resources.html#escape-hatch)

-To test this, you can assert that [`terraform validate`](https://www.terraform.io/docs/cli/commands/validate.html) or [`terraform plan`](https://www.terraform.io/docs/cli/commands/plan.html) run successfully on all or part of your application before running `cdktf plan` or `cdktf deploy`
+To test this, you can assert that [`terraform validate`](https://www.terraform.io/docs/cli/commands/validate.html) or [`terraform plan`](https://www.terraform.io/docs/cli/commands/plan.html) run successfully on all or part of your application before running `cdktf plan` or `cdktf deploy`.

 ```ts
 import { Testing } from "cdktf";